It was 2019 when Heather Bradley accidentally killed a frog with her lawnmower.

-The plight of the little frog energized her, and she is not alone.
+The plight of the little frog energized her.
+Other turning points have energized others to pay attention to pollinators, so Bradley is not alone.
 Pollinator and wildlife protection is taking off at the town, regional, and national levels.
 Stories that follow represent their rapid growth.

 If you read this blog regularly, you may recall the July 2021 article about the National Wildlife Federation's "Garden for Wildlife“ program, an ambitious, coordinated effort to put hundreds of thousands of seed-grown, neonicotinoid-free native plants into the nation's landscape.
 The NWF created native plant "kits" that could be shipped directly to customers with instructions.
 The kits contained science-based collections of pollinator "keystone" plants for the northeastern US and Midwest ecoregions.

 "We've sold over 16,000 plant kits as of August 2022," says Mary Phillips, Gardens for Wildlife director.
 "We went from four plant collections in 2021 to 22 product offerings this year.
 We started serving ecoregions in 20 states (including Connecticut), but now we're up to 36 states," she said.

 "Pollinator protection doesn't take an act of congress.
 You can just do it," says Louise Washer of Norwalk.
 She believes that's one reason the popular Pollinator Pathway movement has taken hold so quickly.
 "People feel the urgency to protect wildlife right now.
 This concept is simple, free, and all-volunteer."